TriBITSPub/TriBITS/tribits/doc/build_ref/TribitsBuildReferenceBody.rst

 the advantages of using the custom TriBITS-enabled ``dashboard`` target over just using the standard ``ctest -D Experimental`` command are:

-* The configure, build, and test results are borken down nicely package-by-package on CDash.
+* The configure, build, and test results are broken down nicely package-by-package on CDash.

 * Additional notes files will be uploaded to the build on CDash.